 During the war, the telegraph became Lincoln’s eyes and ears and virtually placed the commander-in-chief at the battle.
 However, it took two years for Lincoln to use the invention in a productive way.
 At the First Battle of Bull Run.
 Lincoln was informed via telegraph the Union had won the battle.
 He preceded to go for a carriage ride.
 Upon his return, Lincoln was informed of the Union defeat ass the Confederates reinforced the field with troops coming from the nearby railroad.

 In 1862, Lincoln began to see the possible uses for the telegraph.
-Lincoln first had to wrestle control of the telegraph away from McClelland.
-For it was McClelland who controlled the telegraph and what messages were read.
-When Lincoln went to read dispatches one day, the operator was under strict orders to only let McClelland read the messages.
+Lincoln first had to wrestle control of the telegraph away from McClellan.
+For it was McClellan who controlled the telegraph and what messages were read.
+When Lincoln went to read dispatches one day, the operator was under strict orders to only let McClellan read the messages.
 The operator said “There was nothing new in the file” while he stuck messages under his desk.
-While not technically lying to Lincoln, Lincoln went into McClelland’s office and found the dispatches he was looking for on McClelland’s desk (hence not in the file).
-As a result of this incident, Lincoln wrestled control of the messages from McClelland and shifted the flow of information to the War Department.
+While not technically lying to Lincoln, Lincoln went into McClellan’s office and found the dispatches he was looking for on McClellan’s desk (hence not in the file).
+As a result of this incident, Lincoln wrestled control of the messages from McClellan and shifted the flow of information to the War Department.

 Conveniently located across the street from the White House, the War Department and its telegraph office became the second home of the President during the Civil War.
 Lincoln developed a report and somewhat of a camaraderie with the office.
 Homer Bates, a telegraph operator, recorded Mr. Lincoln’s daily routine: